|Country Number (N/K)|

 There is some uncertainty as to whether Doctor Who ever did screen.

-The Dominican Republic is not listed in The Seventies, or The Handbook.
+The Dominican Republic is not listed in The Making of Doctor Who (1972 Piccolo edition), The Seventies, or The Handbook.

 In DWM, the Dominican Republic is identified in 10 story Archives: A, B, C, E, F, K, L, N, Q, R. The year of sale is given as 1966 and 1968.
 (This information comes from Music Clearance forms – but see below.)